 FCS 2020 field experience (three credits)

-Foodservice Administration majors earn three credits toward graduation by completing 300 hours of supervised field experience.
+Food service operations and sustainability majors earn three credits toward graduation by completing 300 hours of supervised field experience.
 Field experience offers students the opportunity to apply theories and principles from their academic program to real world situations, as well as gain valuable work experience.
 Field experience may be completed during the fall, spring or summer sessions.

 FCS 4290 internship (three to six credits)

-Foodservice Administration majors may elect to complete an internship as part of their program of study.
+Food service operations and sustainability majors may elect to complete an internship as part of their program of study.
 Internships provide students with management-level training experience with leading industry firms during the late-junior or senior year.
 Faculty approval and late-junior or senior standing are prerequisites for enrollment for Internship credit.

 To plan a field experience or internship, contact Dr. Barbara Frazier.